apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

         .build();
 ```

-At the moment, the only supported configuration is when the maximum number of retries is exceedeed (`onMaxRetryExceeded`), after
+At the moment, the only supported configuration, `onMaxRetryExceeded`, controls the behavior when the maximum nunmber of retries,
-a [retriable error](#retriable-error-responses).
+after a [retriable error](#retriable-error-responses), is exceeded.
 The default behavior is `FAIL`.

 The configuration also allows setting the behavior on Prometheus non-retriable error (`onPrometheusNonRetriableError`), but the only
 allowed value at the moment is `DISCARD_AND_CONTINUE`.